-- To protect fire-sensitive habitats, particularly the Melaleuca forest and shrubland. - To manage Typha stands to provide a diversity of habitats and to limit the spread of wildfires.
+- 1. To protect life and property. - 2.
+To protect fire-sensitive habitats, particularly the Melaleuca forest and shrubland. - 3.
+To manage Typha stands to provide a diversity of habitats and to limit the spread of wildfires.

 Frequent fires on the Swamp are adversely affecting the conservation values of the area as well as leading to an increase in the levels of combustible fuels.
 This adverse effect is mainly through a reduction in the area covered by Melaleucas and an increase in the area covered by Typha.

 Combustible fuel levels are increasing as frequent fires have facilitated the spread of Typha and grasses, both of which exhibit rapid rates of fuel accumulation.

 - 1. Fire-fighting units from CALM will attend wildfires on or threatening Benger Swamp.
 Fire crews will also attend prescribed burns adjoining the Swamp, provided the crews are not already committed elsewhere.
 Because of the time taken for units to get from Harvey to Benger, the responsibility for first attack will lie with local brigades.
 Upon arrival at the fire, CALM will assume control. - 2.
-Any wildfires which occur on the Swamp will be contained to the smallest possible area by direct attack or by back burning from established firebreaks or low fuel zones (for example, irrigated pasture), taking into consideration the likely threats to life and property.

-- 3. Preventing wildfires from entering Melaleuca stands (and if this is not possible, containing the wildfire to the smallest possible area) will be of highest priority in any fire suppression activities on the Swamp. - 4.
+Any wildfires which occur on the Swamp will be contained to the smallest possible area by direct attack or by back burning from established firebreaks or low fuel zones (for example, irrigated pasture), taking into consideration the likely threats to life and property - 3.
+Preventing wildfires from entering Melaleuca stands (and if this is not possible, containing the wildfire to the smallest possible area) will be of highest priority in any fire suppression activities on the Swamp. - 4.
 Existing perimeter firebreaks will be regularly maintained. - 5.
-Clear earth firebreaks, 6-8 m in width and separating large stands of Typha and stands of Typha and Melaleucas, will be constructed and regularly maintained. - 6.
+Clear earth firebreaks, 6-8 m. in width and separating large stands of Typha and stands of Typha and Melaleucas, will be constructed and regularly maintained. - 6.
 Three blocks of Typha near the centre of the Swamp will be burnt in autumn on a 3 year rotation to provide waterbird feeding areas. - 7.
 No other fuel reduction burning will be undertaken during the term of this plan because of the capacity of Typha stands to attain hazard levels after one year and the detrimental effects of frequent fires on Melaleuca stands. - 8.
 Areas of pasture on the north-eastern and western edges of the Swamp which are currently the subject of negotiations to purchase will, once CALM is responsible for their management, be leased for grazing over summer and autumn to minimise fuel accumulation. - 9.
-All landholders on the Swamp, adjacent landholders and the Benger Post Office will be advised in December of each year of procedures for contacting CALM in the event of fire on or adjoining the Swamp. - 10.
-CALM will take the necessary steps to become a Notifiable Authority with respect to Benger Swamp Nature Reserve.
+All landholders on the Swamp, adjacent landholders and the Benger Post Office will be advised in December of each year of procedures for contacting CALM in the event of fire on or adjoining the Swamp.

+- 10. CALM will ensure that all members of the local community who my be involved in fire control, are fully conversant with the fire protection objectives for the Swamp and the appropriate procedures. - CALM will take the necessary steps to become a Notifiable Authority with respect to Benger Swamp Nature Reserve.
 Responsibilities concerning Notifiable Authorities are described in the Bush Fires Regulations (1954).